 Yesterday, I came across a post about the “25 pieces of basic sartorial knowledge” that every man should purportedly have.
-Since it was listed as a great post, I wanted to take a look at it myself at this guide of dress etiquette.
+Since it was listed as a great post, I wanted to take a look at this guide of dress etiquette myself.

 25 Tips On How to Take Your Style from Put Together to Elegant